invertase/angular-toasty/README.md

 * limit: 5, // {int} Maximum number of toasties to show at once
 showClose: true, // {bool} Whether to show the 'X' icon to close the toasty
 clickToClose: false, // {bool} Whether clicking the toasty closes it
-* position: 'bottom-right', // {string:bottom-right,bottom-left,top-right,top-left} The window position where the toast pops up
+* position: 'bottom-right', // {string:bottom-right,bottom-left,top-right,top-left,top-center,bottom-center} The window position where the toast pops up
 timeout: 5000, // {int} How long (in miliseconds) the toasty shows before it's removed.
 Set to false to disable.
 sound: true, // {bool} Whether to play a sound when a toast is added
 html: false, // {bool} Whether HTML is allowed in toasts